Jessica Chastain: 2021–present: Awards success and television

 Andrew Garfield and Chastain starred as the televangelists Jim and Tammy Faye Bakker in the biopic The Eyes of Tammy Faye (2021).
-She acquired the rights to Faye's life in 2012, and produced the film under her company Freckle Films.
+She acquired the rights to Tammy Faye's life in 2012, and produced the film under her company Freckle Films.
 To look like Bakker, Chastain wore prosthetic makeup which took 4–7 hours to apply.
 The role also required her to sing, which she has said made her nervous.
 She worked with the music producer Dave Cobb to record seven songs for the film's soundtrack.
 David Fear of Rolling Stone found Chastain to be the "only reason to see this curiously tepid biopic" and praised her for rising above the script to humanize Bakker.
 Kevin Maher of The Times considered it to be a "riveting, unleashed and award-worthy performance" and compared it to Joaquin Phoenix's performance in Joker (2019).
-She won the Academy Award for Best Actress, Critics Choice Award and SAG Award, in addition to a Golden Globe nomination.
+She won the Academy Award for Best Actress, Critics Choice Award and Actor Award, in addition to a Golden Globe nomination.